Baron-von-Riedesel/Jemm/Readme.txt

    Jemm386 only.
 Well, this shouldn't happen.
 Jemm386 needs the physical address of the memory block where it is to reside.
 The XMM most likely has to be replaced.

+ - "Warning: unknown A20 method"
+   JemmEx only.
+Option A20METHOD was given with an invalid method.

  - "Warning: option 'xxx=' rejected, invalid syntax" The option is ignored.